adr/adr.github.io/index.md

 ## ADRs in the Media

 * [Love Unrequited: The Story of Architecture, Agile, and How Architecture Decision Records Brought Them Together](https://ieeexplore.ieee.org/document/9801811), Michael Keeling in the Pragmatic Designer column of IEEE Software Vol. 39 Issue 4 (2022) ([PDF](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9801811))
+* Chapter 3 of ["Patterns for API Design: Simplifying Integration with Loosely Coupled Message Exchanges"](https://api-patterns.org/book/) in the Addison Wesley Signature Series at Pearson features six narratives guiding through the conceptual level of API design: 29 recurring decisions with  options and criteria.
+Learn more in this [blog post](https://medium.com/nerd-for-tech/api-patterns-website-redesigned-and-sample-book-chapter-available-df9daf4b5e15).
+* Architectural decision capturing is positioned as one of the essential activities in [Design Practice Reference](https://leanpub.com/dpr), a LeanPub e-Book.
 * (German) [Gut dokumentiert: Architecture Decision Records](https://www.heise.de/hintergrund/Gut-dokumentiert-Architecture-Decision-Records-4664988.html) by [@obfischer](https://github.com/obfischer) published at [heise online](https://www.heise.de/).
-* *(December 2022):* Chapter 3 of "Patterns for API Design" in the Addison Wesley Signature Series at Pearson will feature six narratives guiding through the conceptual level of API design: 29 recurring decisions with  options and criteria.
-Learn [more](https://ozimmer.ch/patterns/2022/08/25/PfADBookNews.html).

 {: .long}
 ## Lightweight ADRs Should be Adopted

-[ThoughtWorks](https://www.thoughtworks.com/) lists architectural decision records as "adopt" at their [technology radar vol. 18](https://assets.thoughtworks.com/assets/technology-radar-vol-18-en.pdf): <https://www.thoughtworks.com/en-us/radar/techniques/lightweight-architecture-decision-records>.

 A "lightweight" ADR consists of [title, status, context, decision, and consequences](https://github.com/joelparkerhenderson/architecture-decision-record/blob/main/templates/decision-record-template-by-michael-nygard/index.md) (according to [@mtnygard](https://github.com/mtnygard)).
+[ThoughtWorks](https://www.thoughtworks.com/) listed architectural decision records as "adopt" at their [technology radar vol. 18](https://assets.thoughtworks.com/assets/technology-radar-vol-18-en.pdf): <https://www.thoughtworks.com/en-us/radar/techniques/lightweight-architecture-decision-records>.

 We think that the considered options with their pros and cons are crucial to understand the reason of a chosen option.
 [MADR](https://adr.github.io/madr/) --- The Markdown Any/Architecture Decision Records (MADR: `[ˈmæɾɚ]`) in this ADR organization includes such tradeoff analysis information.